 - End screens: End screens are another way you can link viewers to other YouTube content.
 Consider adding a “Subscribe” end screen element to encourage subscriptions to your channel or external channels of your choosing.

-- Custom thumbnail: Thumbnails are very important to YouTube video engagement.
-Your thumbnail should be 1280×720 pixels, use bright colors, minimal words and show the most engaging part of your video.
+- Custom thumbnail: Thumbnails are very important for YouTube video engagement.
+Your thumbnail should be 1280×720 pixels and should show bright colors, minimal words and the most engaging part of your video.

-- Closed captions: Adding subtitles to your videos is important to keep your videos accessible to all users.
-YouTube offers a free subtitle feature, but make sure you check YouTube’s auto-generated subtitles for accuracy before clicking save.
+- Closed captions: Adding subtitles keeps your videos accessible to all users.
+YouTube offers a free subtitle feature, but make sure you check the auto-generated subtitles for accuracy before clicking Save.

 - Playlists: YouTube treats playlists the same way it treats videos.
-Make sure each playlist is optimized for a primary keyword by adding a description.
+Make sure each playlist is optimized for a primary keyword within a description.
 Additionally, upload playlists consistently, just like videos.

 - Visibility: Only public videos influence your channel rankings.
 Unlisted videos, however, may still show up in search results if they’ve been shared.

-- Channel tags: Your channel should also be optimized for 3-5 keywords pertaining to your business.
-Don’t just include your business name as a hashtag, either.
+- Channel tags: Your channel description should also be optimized for 3 to 5 keywords pertaining to your business.
+Don’t just include your business name as a hashtag.
 Focus your tags on the services you offer – the more specific, the better.

 - Icon: A brand logo or individual headshot are both great options, depending on the channel.

-- About section: Tell your users about yourself, and the goals you have for your channel.
-Try and include some of your channel keywords.
+- About section: Tell your users about yourself and the goals you have for your channel.
+Try to include some of your channel keywords.

 - Trailer video: Assume the viewer has never heard of you.
-Hook your viewers in the first few sections.
-SEO pro tip: Your trailer should try to rank for at least one of the channel tags you previously created.
+Hook your viewers in the first few seconds.
+SEO pro tip: Try to make your trailer rank for at least one of the channel tags you previously created.

-- If you’re a franchise operator, advertising other locations’ channels
+- If you’re a franchise operator, advertise other locations’ channels.

-- If you’re a small business, advertising channels related to your business vertical (but make sure they’re not direct competitors!)
+- If you’re a small business, advertise channels related to your business vertical (but make sure they’re not direct competitors!).

-- Playlists: Playlists function as separate sections on your YouTube channel page.
-Playlists provide a better user experience because they separate your content and organize your videos into digestible sections.
+- Playlists: Playlists function as separate sections of your YouTube channel.
+They provide a better user experience by separating and organizing your videos into digestible sections.

-- Using an external keyword tool, like Keyword Keg.
-Search for your topic in Keyword Keg, and it will provide a list of related terms as well as some free data surrounding each search term.
+- Use an external keyword tool, like Keyword Keg.
+Search for your topic to see provide a list of related terms, as well as data surrounding each search term.

 - Understand what your channel is already ranking for.
-Take your most popular videos and determine which tags your channel performs best for.
+Look at your most popular videos, and determine which tags your channel performs best for.
 It may be worthwhile to expand on that keyword and experiment with different types of content to see what works best.

 - Understand what your competitors are ranking for.
 Identify the most popular videos on your competitors’ channels.
 Do you have any content that also ranks for that keyword?
 How can you improve your videos to make them better than your competitors’?

 Don’t forget to use Google Trends to find out when your keywords are most popular.
 Choose your publishing dates accordingly to help your videos get a lot of views on YouTube and rank in Google search results.

 Once you’ve determined your video’s topic, it’s time to brainstorm content.
-The first five seconds of your video is crucial.
+The first five seconds of your video are crucial.
 Jump right into the meat of your content by telling an exciting story or stat.
-You can backtrack a little once your viewers are hooked and have a short introduction before delving into your topic.
+You can backtrack a little once your viewers are hooked, have a short introduction and then delve into your topic.
 And make sure your videos are high quality – show off your video editing and creation talents!

 Lastly, make sure your videos communicate their relevancy, both to viewers and to YouTube.
 Make sure your title is optimized for your primary keyword.
 Include your primary keyword inside your video description and tags.
 Add your video to a relevant playlist.
 Upload an engaging custom thumbnail that depicts the most engaging portion of your video.